BedrockStreaming/CodingDojo/KataCola/README.md

 ```

 ## Miscellaneous
 Despite the fact there is 2 teams, this is not a competition, don't hesitate to help each other ... and communicate
-test